szabgab/slides/python/basic2.md

 ## Exercise: Rectangle
 {id: exercise-rectangle}

-* Write a script that will ask for the sides of a rectangle and print out the area.
+* Write a script called **basic2_rectangle_input.py** that will ask for the sides of a rectangle and print out the area.
 * Provide error messages if either of the sides is negative.